Certification & Licensing

 New York State law requires the Office of School Personnel Review and Accountability (OSPRA) to conduct fingerprint-supported criminal history background checks for applicants for certification and all prospective employees of school districts, charter schools and BOCES.
 After your fingerprints have been processed by OSPRA, your TEACH account will contain the following statement: "Your DCJS and FBI results have been received".
 You will not receive anything from OSPRA unless a school district requests a fingerprint clearance report for you.

-As of August 3, 2015, the fingerprinting verification process is operated by IdentoGO.
-The fingerprint application fee is $99.
+The fingerprinting verification process is operated by IdentoGO.
+The fingerprint application fee is $101.75 (effective August 1, 2019).
 When visiting the IdentoGO website to set up your appointment, you may be prompted for a service number.
 Follow the website instructions to find out the correct service code and which forms of identification to bring to the appointment with you.

 All teachers in New York State must earn a functionally relevant master’s degree containing a minimum of twelve credits in the content area of initial license and teach at level (grade level range encompassed within initial certification) for a minimum of three years, the first of which must be mentored.
 All teachers in New York State must be U.S. citizens or non-U.S. citizens who have obtained lawful permanent resident status, otherwise they will not be licensed.